cosmos/cosmos-sdk/x/mint/spec/03_begin_block.md

 Minting parameters are recalculated and inflation paid at the beginning of each block.

+## First block

+First time BeginBlock is executed we don't mint any tokens.
+This is because it is not possible to calculate the average time the protocol takes to generate a block.
+So first time we only save the Timestamp of the block 1 in minter.LastBlockTimestamp.

 ## NextInflationRate

 The target annual inflation rate is recalculated each block.